• Page navigation

 Our SESA staff are highly professional and attend regular training and development to better understand learning/behavioural difficulties.
 This training enables them to support the students in the classroom setting.
 They are kept abreast of changes in the curriculum and priorities for the school so that they and the class teacher are working as a team for the best learning outcomes.

 Wrap- Around Service - Alawa Primary School is unique in that it is working to provide a “wrap around” service to our families.
-On staff, we have a paediatrician, Dr. Corey Driscoll, to access quickly for support or diagnosis related to learning or behavioural difficulties.
 Once a year we host Speech Pathologists and Occupational Therapists, on their final placement, at Alawa to provide assessment and therapy for students requiring support.
 Our school has developed an Engine Room to support our students to develop skills in regulation and motor planning.

-Over the past five years our “Wrap-Around Service” has been providing timely and effective speech therapy, occupational therapy and pediatric services to identified at risk of learning students.
+Over the past five years our “Wrap-Around Service” has been providing timely and effective speech therapy and occupational therapy services to identified at risk of learning students.

 Early intervention gets children on positive learning path sooner - To date, over 120 Alawa students have received therapy and treatment from our specialists.
 Students needing speech and occupational therapy receive 6-8 weeks of intensive therapy, improving their motor planning, gross motor, fine motor and core strength.

-Last year alone, our school pediatrician provided a range of support to students from over 28 families.
-Support included: enabling funding within 6 weeks for intensive classroom support, identification of students requiring urgent medical intervention due to severe illness and confirming eligibility for students to seek support via the National Disability Insurance Scheme to access ongoing therapy, support and resources.
+Last year alone, Support included: enabling funding within 6 weeks for intensive classroom support, identification of students requiring urgent medical intervention due to severe illness and confirming eligibility for students to seek support via the National Disability Insurance Scheme to access ongoing therapy, support and resources.

 Information Communication Technology